veryacademy/django-ecommerce-project/README.md

 ## Prerequisites
 * Install Python onto your PC/Laptop
+* Ideally have Visual Studio Code
+* Tutorials use Windows OS (you can use other OS but it might require additional steps not detailed in the tutorials)

 ## Who is this course for
 This course tries to cater for many types of learners: